Using Tiger Muskies to Protect Hatchery Fish

 Measuring a tiger muskie from a Colorado reservoir (Credit: Jesse Lepak/Colorado Parks and Wildlife)

-The researchers sampled muscle tissue from tiger muskie, suckers and trout from the five reservoirs and used chemical tracers to see what proportion of the muskie’s diet was made up of suckers and hatchery-raised fish.
+Muscle tissues were sampled from tiger muskies, suckers and trout from the five reservoirs.
+Chemical tracers were used to see what proportion of the muskie’s diet was made up of suckers and hatchery-raised fish.

-While the suckers carry a chemical signature associated with the freshwater lakes in which they’re born and raised, the stocked salmonids leave a chemical signature associated with marine systems — a holdover from their days in the hatchery eating pellets made up of ocean species.
+The species can be easily distinguished in the tiger muskies as the suckers carry a chemical signature associated with the freshwater lakes in which they’re born and raised, while the stocked salmonids leave a chemical signature associated with marine systems — a holdover from their days in the hatchery eating pellets made up of ocean species.

 The results of the study indicate that the muskies were eating more stocked salmonids than white suckers in every reservoir.
 “It wasn’t 100 percent hatchery forage or anything like that, but there were cases where it was a higher proportion of hatchery fish than others,” Lepak said.